Improving the Performance of Echo State Networks Through State Feedback: Benchmark Test Results

 The second task is the Nonlinear Channel Equalization task.
 In this task, there is some sequence of digits $\{d_k\}$, each of which can take one of 4 values so that $d_k\in\{-3,-1, 1, 3\}$, that is put through a nonlinear propagation channel.
 This channel $u_k$ is a polynomial in another linear channel $q_k$, which is in turn a linear combination of 10 different $d_k$ values.
 The linear channel is given by

 The nonlinear transformation $u_k$ of this channel is given by

 where $v_k$ is a Gaussian white noise term with a signal-to-noise ratio of $32\,\mathrm{dB}$.
 That is, each noise term $v_k$ is a random number generated from a Gaussian distribution with a mean of 0 and a standard deviation given by $\sigma_k = \mathrm{abs}(u_k) / 39.81$, so that the signal-to-noise ratio is $10 \log_{10}\left(\frac{u_k^2}{\sigma_k^2}\right) = 20 \log_{10}\left(39.81\right) \approx 32$.
 The task for the ESN is to recover the original digit sequence $\{d_k\}$ from the nonlinear channel $\{u_k\}$, which is used as input.
 In other words, using the input sequence $\{u_k\}$ described by Eq. \eqref{eq:channel}, we want the ESN to produce the digit sequence $\{y_k = d_k\}$ as output.
 Since the ESN produces a continuous output while the target sequence takes discrete values, we round the output of the ESN to the nearest value in $\{-3,-1, 1, 3\}$ for the final error analysis.
 However, we still use the continuous outputs during training using the standard cost function described in Eq. \eqref{eq:cost-function}.
+Just like for the Mackey-Glass task, we always run our ESNs for 500 time steps of startup, train them over the next 1000 time steps, then take the next 500 time steps as our test set.
+We found that for this task a learning rate of about 10.0 gives the best average performance boost with feedback.

 The third test is fitting the Coupled Electric Drives data set, which is derived from a real physical process and is intended as a benchmark data set for nonlinear system identification \cite{Ljung99,Billings13}.
 In system identification, the ESN is used to approximately model an unknown stochastic dynamical system.
 This is achieved by tuning the free parameters of the ESN so that it approximates the nonlinear input/output (I/O) map generated by the unknown system through I/O data generated by the latter.
 This I/O map sends input sequences $\{\ldots, u_{k-1},u_k\}$ to output sequences $\{\ldots,y_{k-1},y_k\}$ for all $k$.
 To this end, the ESN is configured as a nonlinear stochastic autoregressive model following \cite{Chen:2022}, which is briefly explained in \ref{sec:nonlinear stochastic autoregressive model}.
+Because of the limited data for this task, we run our ESNs for just 19 time steps of startup, then train them over the next 280 time steps and use the following 200 time steps as the test set.
+We found that a learning rate of about 27.0 gives the best average performance with feedback.